The Composer tab enables you to manually build and send HTTP, HTTPS, and FTP requests.

 The URL field is the place to endpoint URL for the composed request.

-- The new header is added to your request.
+Adds the new header to your request.
 The header can now be disabled/enabled or completely deleted.

 Enables you to add query parameters to your request URL easily.
-Any key-value pair added through the Params view will be automatically added to the request URL.
+Adds any key-value pair appended through the Params view to the request URL.

-- The new query params are added to your request URL.
-The params can now be disabled/enabled or completely deleted.
+Add the new query params to your request URL.
+The params can be disabled/enabled or completely deleted.

 Enables you to manually specify the data that should be sent with the request.